|Malpeque Harbour Approach Range Rear, PE|

 John Craig, who served both as keeper of the Fish Island Lighthouse and collector of light duties for Richmond Bay, submitted a report in 1861 that read in part, “I hereby forward … a copy of names of Fishing Vessels, which are in the habit yearly of frequenting the Port of Richmond Bay during the Fishing season, and which derive all the advantages of the Light and Harbor accommodations, whenever they feel inclined to put in for safety or otherwise, and whose Captains have declined and positively refused paying their Light dues.”
 These light dues were used to support the colony’s lighthouses, and Keeper Craig feared that if something wasn’t done to force compliance all vessels would refuse to pay.

 The 1876 Fish Island Lighthouse no longer exists.
-A pole topped by a lantern was placed on the island to serve as a back range light in 1912, and a skeleton tower replaced this temporary structure the following year.
-This tower may have been enclosed to become the surviving wooden Fish Island Lighthouse.
-In 1961, the skeleton tower with an enclosed upper portion that stands on the island today replaced the wooden tower.
+In 1961, the skeleton tower with an enclosed upper portion that stands on the island today was erected.
 This metal tower stands 15.2 metres (50 feet) tall and serves as the back or rear range light for what the Canadian Coast Guard now calls the Malpeque Harbour Approach Range Lights.
+In 1965, an enclosed square, wooden tower was serving as the front range light.

 The surviving wooden Fish Island Lighthouse in Cabot Park appeared in the Canadian television series, Emily of New Moon, which aired on CBC Television from 1998 to 2000.
 The series was based on a book of the same title penned by Lucy Maude Montgomery, who grew up on Prince Edward Island and also authored the more well-known Anne of Green Gables.